ClipFinance/strategy-router/README.md

 *Strategy* - is a smart contract that implements certain farming strategy with stablecoins, such as staking biswap LP tokens.
 *Strategy router* - is a smart contract that manages user funds and strategies, serves as intermediary between user and multiple strategies.
 *Batching balance* - each strategy have its own dedicated "batching" balance.
 This is where user funds appear after his deposit.
 Coins hold here before depositing them into related strategy.
 This is fully managed by Strategy Router.
 *Strategy balance* - amount returned by calling `totalTokens()` on the strategy, simply saying how much stablecoin you can withdraw from that strategy.
+Not accounting for fee or slippage.
 *To close the cycle* - is when batching balances are deposited into related strategies, new cycle starts with 0 coins in batching.
 Cycle duration and minimum batching balance conditions should met to close the cycle.
 *Share Tokens or shares* - Utility ERC20 token to denote user share in the pool.
 *Receipt NFT or receipt* - Utility ERC721 token.